impute_na(OriginalRate, type = "value", val = Replacement$ReplacementRate[Replacement$RateType==RateType])

 Similiar to what is shown below, there is an additional column:

-if_else(ReplacementNum == 1, impute_na(OriginalRate, type = "value", val = ReplacementRate1),impute_na(OriginalRate, type = "value", val = ReplacementRate2))
+Here is the code that worked: if_else(ReplacementNum == 1, impute_na(OriginalRate, type = "value", val = ReplacementRate1),impute_na(OriginalRate, type = "value", val = ReplacementRate2))